Best-selling author – Professional speaker – Horticulturist – Designer – TriathletePosts RSS Comments RSS

 Saving time and money in the garden

 Last week I had the pleasure of speaking with Dean Fosdick, who writes for the Associated Press, about ways to save time and money in the garden.
 I hope to share his article with you sometime in March.
 In an earlier posting on this site (Feeling The Recession…)we looked at growing ornamental vegetables as a beautiful and thrifty gardening approach.
-Judy Lowe referenced it along with some other excellent budget-minded tips in her Christian Science Monitor article Money-saving gardening ideas http://features.csmonitor.com/gardening/2009/02/16/money-saving-gardening-ideas/ I have postings on ornamental herbs and edible flowers that will arrive soon due to such high interest.
+Judy Lowe referenced it along with some other excellent budget-minded tips in her Christian Science Monitor article Money-saving gardening ideas //features.csmonitor.com/gardening/2009/02/16/money-saving-gardening-ideas/ I have postings on ornamental herbs and edible flowers that will arrive soon due to such high interest.
 But for now I wanted to share with you some of the things Dean and I discussed.

 *Select high- impact, low-care plants (This is one of the main reasons I wrote my new book!!)
 Select plants that are long lived, cold, heat and humidity tolerant so we are not going to the great expense of replacing them.
 Gardeners waste tons of money and time by killing plants that are either not long lived or not the right choice for their site.
 Know your site—hardiness zone, soil etc (as I discussed in my earlier design blog and follow those design steps for success).
 I was thrilled to see Anne Raver’s article in The New York Times, “New This Year: The Tried and True” where the same theme rings out!!